Get Help Today 24/7

 The Haven Detox staff typically wait until there are clear, objective signs of mild-to-moderate withdrawal, not just “I feel bad.”

-A withdrawal scoring tool called the Clinical Opiate Withdrawal Scale (COWS) helps objectively analyze specific signs like:
+A withdrawal scoring tool called the Clinical Opiate Withdrawal Scale (COWS) helps objectively analyze specific signs during medical detox for opioid withdrawal like:

 There is not one exact amount of time that guarantees you will avoid precipitated withdrawal.
 Time can help as a rough guide, but symptoms and COWS score matter more.